Moist Date Nut Bread

 - Mix Wet Ingredients: Whisk the sugar, oil, egg and the brandy (optional – if using) directly into the bowl with the softened dates and their soaking liquid.

-- Incorporate Dry Ingredients:Â Add the flour mixture and mix with a spatula or wooden spoon until incorporated and no pockets or streaks of flour remain, ensuring not to over-mix.
+- Incorporate Dry Ingredients: Add the flour, baking powder, baking soda and the salt.
+Mix with a spatula or wooden spoon until incorporated, ensuring not to over-mix.

 - Add Walnuts: Fold through the first measurement of chopped walnuts (1 cup).